 The Greenway – an ‘ecological spine’

-The Greenway will run east to west and will provide an attractive pedestrian and cycle corridor between the East Frame at one end and Hagley Park at the other.
+The Greenway will run east to west and will provide an attractive pedestrian and cycle corridor between the East Frame at one end and The Avon River Precinct at the other.

 The green spaces will feature both native and exotic plantings.
 They will combine Christchurch’s gardening traditions, mahinga kai (Ngāi Tahu interests in traditional food and other natural resources and the places where those resources are obtained) and green infrastructure.

 The underlying geology of the region will also be conveyed through interpretive paving inlays that tell the ‘story of stone’ – the stone resources relevant to iwi.
 The Greenway will also connect the four public gathering spaces and perpendicular laneways that will provide access to shops, cafes and restaurants.